Judy Baca: Mi Abuelita

 After the murals she was offered a job in 1970 as the director of a new citywide mural program.
 She was in charge of creating this program from the ground up, which included choosing where murals would go, designing the murals, and supervising the mural painting teams, which would consist of teenagers who were in trouble with the police.
 Members of the original Las Vistas Nuevas group were hired to help run Baca's multi-site program.
 This group would go on to paint more than 500 murals.

 In this new job she encountered her first problems with censorship.
 People in neighborhoods where murals were being created wanted to show all parts of life in their neighborhood, both the good and bad.
 The city, however, did not want any controversial subjects depicted in these murals.
 In one case, when the city objected to a mural that showed people struggling with police, they threatened to stop funding the program if Baca did not remove it.
 Baca said, "I really liked the idea that the work could not be owned by anyone.
 So, therefore it wasn't going to be interesting to the rich or to the wealthy, and it didn't have to meet the caveats of art that museums would be interested in.
 Rather than give in, she formed the Social and Public Art Resource Center (SPARC) in 1976 to continue funding the creation of murals in public.

-Baca's efforts to include community in her artistic processes make her unique to her time.
+Baca's efforts to include community in her artistic processes make her different to her time.
 Bringing youth together to create art left a lasting impression in Los Angeles, shifting Chicano/a culture.
 The involvement of poor youth of color in Baca's artistic processes changed the way white supremacist, capitalist, patriarchal culture perceived their place in society.
 Perhaps even more importantly, Baca's Citywide Mural Program strengthened community and gave people a sense of purpose.